wilfredinni/python-cheatsheet/README.md

 [*Return to the Top*](#python-cheatsheet)

-PS: mostly used for regular expression definition (see `re` package)
+Note: mostly used for regular expression definition (see `re` package)

 ### Multiline Strings with Triple Quotes